-We are required to consider whether the Council has established proper arrangements 1808 e00 in the economy, efficiency and effectiveness in its use of resources, as set out in the NAO Code of Practice and the requirements of Auditor Guidance Note 3 ('AGN 03').
+We are required to consider whether the Council has established proper arrangements to secure economy, efficiency and effectiveness in its use of resources, as set out in the NAO Code of Practice and the requirements of Auditor Guidance Note 3 ('AGN 03').

-Our Value for Money work is still ongoing at the point of presenting this report.
-We will provide an update in the final Audit Findings Report to the February 2025 Audit & Ethics Committee.
-We will also set our detailed commentary is in our Auditor's Annual Report at the same committee meeting.
+Our Value for Money work is complete, and we will also set our detailed commentary is in our Auditor's Annual Report at the next committee meeting.

 Reporting criteria Planning - risk of significant weakness identified?
 Final - significant weakness identified?
 Key recommendations made?
 Other recommendations made?
-Financial sustainability How the body plans and manages its resources to ensure it can continue to deliver its services Yes ТВС ТВС ТВС Governance How the body ensures it makes informed decisions and properly manages risk No ТВС ТВС ТВС Improving economy, efficiency and effectiveness How the body uses information about its costs and performance to improve the way it manages and delivers its services No TBC ТВС ТВС
+Financial sustainability How the body plans and manages its resources to ensure it can continue to deliver its services Yes No No Yes Governance How the body ensures it makes informed decisions and properly manages risk No No No Yes Improving economy, efficiency and effectiveness How the body uses information about its costs and performance to improve the way it manages and delivers its services No No No Yes